MSLNZ/msl-package-manager/docs/cli_usage.rst

 Uninstall all MSL packages (except for the **msl-package-manager**) without asking for confirmation::

-   $ msl uninstall --all -y
+   $ msl uninstall --all --yes

 Uninstall a specific MSL package, for example **msl-loadlib** *(you can ignore the msl- prefix)*::